 7. Seal and store the jar: Seal the jar tightly and store it in a cool, dark place.
 For the first few days, flip the jar upside down daily to evenly distribute the salt and juices.
 The lemons will need to ferment for at least a month before they are ready to be used.

-See also How to cook perch fish
+See also How long to cook tri tip in cast iron skillet

 Note: Once opened, store the jar in the refrigerator to prolong the shelf life of the preserved lemons.
 They can last up to a year when stored properly.